eZioPan/pwmfan-go/README.md

 cd $/GOPATH/src/github.com/eZioPan/pwmfan-go/cmd/monitor
 go build -v -ldflags "-s -w"
 ```
-2. Modify configuration file, see [Monitor Configuration File](#monitor-configuration-file) below
+2. Modify configuration file, see [Monitor Configuration File](#monitor-configuration-file) below.
 3. Use
 ```bash
 ./monitor
 ```
-to monitor your fan state
+to monitor your fan state.

 ### **Monitor Configuration File:**
 By default, the monitor program use JSON style **"config.json"** file in the same directory of binary file, you can change it using -conifg command line parameter.